Connection Matrices in Macaulay2: Gröbner bases in Weyl algebras

 with the corresponding commutator relations.
 If clear from the context, we sometimes denote $\CC(x)=\CC(x_1,\ldots,x_n)$ for brevity.
 When considering ideals in the (rational) Weyl algebra, we always mean left ideals.
 For an ideal $I\subset D_n$, the {\em holonomic rank} of $I$ is the dimension of the underlying $\CC(x)$-vector space of $R_n/R_nI$.
 In symbols,

 Our definition differs from the one given in \cite[Definition~1.4.8]{SST00}; we discuss their equivalence in \Cref{rem:holrank}.
 On simply connected domains in $\CC^n$ avoiding the singular locus of $I$, $\rank(I)$ is the dimension of the $\CC$-vector space of holomorphic solutions to $I$, which is denoted $\Sol(I)$.
-This statement follows from the theorem of Cauchy--Kovalevskaya--Kashiwara.
+This statement follows from the theorem of Cauchy--Kovalevskaya--Kashiwara. {The number in~\eqref{eq:rankI} is guaranteed to be finite if $I$ (or its associated $D$-module $D/I$) is {\em holonomic}, see e.g.~\cite[Definition 2.3.6]{HTT08}.
+Holonomicity is a central notion for $D$-ideals and it is stronger than having finite holonomic rank.
+The two concepts agree for {\em Weyl-closed} $D$-ideals, i.e., $D_n$-ideals $I$ such that $I = R_n I \cap D_n$, see \cite[Theorem 1.4.15]{SST00} for a more detailed discussion.}

 The differences between a $D_n$-ideal $I$ and the $R_n$-ideal $R_nI$ are subtle.
 However, the connection form of a $D_n$-ideal cannot distinguish between $D_nI$ and $R_nI$.
 In fact, it depends only on the choice of a $\CC(x)$-basis of $R_n/R_nI$.
 In the next subsection, we discuss term orders and Gröbner bases in $D_n$ and $R_n$, mainly following the book~\cite{SST00}.